Essential Pallet Requirements for International Shipments

 How High Can Freight Be Stacked On Pallets?

-The safest maximum height for freight that is secured to a pallet is 60 inches, or five feet.
-The reason this height is optimal is because it allows you to load a considerable amount of freight while also preventing it from being too high.
+The safest maximum height for freight that is secured to a pallet is 60 inches (1524 millimeters), or five feet (1.5 meters).
+This allows you to load a considerable amount of freight, without the worry of your cargo falling over.

 Freight that is too high can be unsafe for the freight itself and any workers handling it.
 Extremely tall stacks of freight can become unstable and tip over.
 Additionally, freight that exceeds this height becomes considerably harder to strap down and wrap.